Tala CEO: How Facebook’s Libra Cryptocurrency Can Help Companies Scale

 Facebook’s ambitious plan to release its own cryptocurrency dubbed Libra has been met with an avalanche of concern from regulators worldwide.

-House Financial Services Chairwoman and U.S. Rep. Maxine Waters (D.-Calif.) called for Facebook (fb) to pause work on Project Libra, which is slated for release next year, for further regulatory scrutiny.
+House Financial Services Chairwoman and U.S. Rep. Maxine Waters (D.-Calif.) called for Facebook (FB) to pause work on Project Libra, which is slated for release next year, for further regulatory scrutiny.
 Markus Ferber, a German member of the European Parliament warned the social media giant could turn into a shadow bank.
 Bank of England Governor Mark Carney noted that if it takes off, “it will have to be subject to the highest standard of regulation.”

 But the CEO of Tala, a mobile lending company that focuses on the under- and unbanked around the world, sees a more optimistic possibility.